RayLabz/Firestorm/API Guide.md

 * Have an attribute called `id`, of type `String`, or extend a class that has this field.
 * Have an empty (no-parameter) constructor.
 The access modified does not matter (_the constructor can be set to `private` for safety_).

-> The `id` attribute is automatically managed by Firestorm.
-> It is preferable to avoid constructors that include the `id` attribute as a parameter because the ID field will
-> be initialized once the object is written on Firestore/Real-Time Database.
 > The ID attribute's value indicates an object that also exists on the database.
-> The value `null` for the ID (e.g. before being written or after being deleted) indicates that this object does not exist.
+> The value `null` for the ID (e.g. before being written or after being deleted) indicates that this object does not exist
+> on the database.

 > The suggested way to provide access to data is to use private attributes with accessor (setter & getter) methods.
 > If a field is marked as private and has no accessor methods, Firestorm will not be able to read or modify its data.